alanamarzoev/MultiverseDSL/README.md

 # MultiverseDSL

-Policy language and query planning module of a multiverse database.
+Policy language and query planning modules of a multiverse database.